milankinen/livereactload/examples/01-basic-usage/README.md

-# Basic LiveReactload usage
+# Basic LiveReactload 2.x usage

-This example demonstrates a watch script that can be used for live code editing.
-Script's contents can be found from `scripts/dev`.
-Usage is simple, run the following command with your terminal:

-    ./scripts/dev

-Then navigate to `http://localhost:3000` and start editing files from `public` folder - changes should be propagated immediately to the page.
+This example demonstrates the minimal live reloading configuration.

+* `package.json` contains `watchify` script
+* `.babelrc` contains Babel transformation setup
+* Application code is in `src` folder

+You can start run this example by typing

+    npm i
+    npm run watch
+    open http://localhost:3000   # OS X only

+After the server is started, you can edit source files from `src` and changes should be reloaded as they occur.